Interplay of magnetic order and ferroelasticity in the spin-orbit coupled antiferromagnet K$_2$ReCl$_6$: Conclusions

 \section{Conclusions}

 \krc\ exhibits a series of structural phase transitions associated with rotations of the ReCl$_6$ octahedra, similar to many other members of the antifluorite family.
 In accordance with the symmetry reduction from cubic to monoclinic, single crystals exhibit a ferroelastic multidomain structure with 12 different domain orientations in the monoclinic phase.
-On the one hand, an efficient partial detwinning can be reached by applying uniaxial pressure along one of the cubic [1\,0\,0]$_c$ directions because the different structural domains align with their shortest directions along the pressure direction.
+On the one hand, an efficient partial detwinning can be reached by applying uniaxial pressure along a cubic [1\,0\,0]$_c$ directions because the different structural domains align with their shortest directions along the pressure direction.
 On the other hand, the application of moderate magnetic fields at low temperature yields a very strong elongation of up to 0.6~\%, which results from the rearrangement of structural domains induced by the external field.
 The origin of this drastic magnetostructural effect lies in a magnetic-field induced change of the antiferromagnetic structure of \krc .
-The zero-field magnetic order is purely antiferromagnetic with vanishing net magnetization, but at high fields a distinct phase with a finite weak ferromagnetic component emerges.
-When uniaxial pressure and magnetic field are applied along the same cubic [1\,0\,0]$_c$ direction, their impact on the domain orientation competes with each other and results in a complex interplay of domain switching and shape memory effects.
+The zero-field magnetic order is purely antiferromagnetic with vanishing net magnetization, but at high fields a distinct phase with a finite weak ferromagnetic component emerges in a pocket of the $B$--$T$ phase diagram.
+When uniaxial pressure and magnetic field are applied along the same cubic [1\,0\,0]$_c$ direction, their impact on the domain orientation competes with each other and results in a complex interplay of domain switching and memory effects.